Science Programme Coordinator

 - End date:

-Beyond Epica – oldest ice was a project funded by the European Union.
-Its goal was to drill the oldest ice that can be reached in Antarctica.
+Beyond EPICA – oldest ice is a project funded by the European Union involving 12 scientific institutions across 10 European countries.
+Its goal is to drill the oldest ice that can be reached in Antarctica.

-It built on the earlier EPICA project.
+It builds on the earlier EPICA project.
 EPICA drilled at Dome C and revealed 800,000 years of climate history.
-Beyond Epica looked for even older ice – up to 1.5 million years.
+Beyond EPICA looks for even older ice – up to 1.5 million years.
 This ice can show how greenhouse gases and climate cycles worked long ago.

-Scientists use computer models to find good drilling sites.
-They then check these sites in the field.
-They measure how thick the ice is, how old it is at different depths, and whether the base of the ice is melting.
+Drilling commenced in 2021.
+Scientists used computer models to find good drilling sites.
+They then checked these sites in the field.
+They measured how thick the ice was, how old it was at different depths, and whether the base of the ice was melting.

 At sites near Dome C, BAS scientists used a rapid access isotope drill (RAID) to collect ice cores whilst preserving their chemical fingerprints.
 Radar systems called ApRES and DELORES were also used.
-These helped map how the ice is moving and guide where to drill.
+These helped to map how the ice was moving and guide where to drill.

 Why this matters